-You too can have a picnic or enjoy walking on one of our three nature trails.
-Fort Cooper has over 5 miles of hiking trails and six distinct natural communities.
-My favorite natural community is the sandhill community with many rare species of plants and animals.
+You too can have a picnic or enjoy walking on one of our three nature trails at Fort Cooper State Park.
+The park has over 5 miles of hiking trails and six distinct natural communities.
+My favorite is the sandhill community with many rare species of plants and animals.

-This time of year offers wonderful viewing opportunities to see wildlife and wildflowers.
+This time of year offers wonderful opportunities to see wildlife and wildflowers.
 We have been working hard restoring the sandhill community by prescribed burning and hardwood removal.
-If you look closely at the pine trees, you will see the evidence of fire on the trunks of the trees.
+If you look closely at the pine trees, you will see the evidence of fire on the tree trunks.